dzklip/RubberDucky/README.md

-must always produce the same Responses when given the same sequence of Requests, not allowing any input (such as clocks, weather, etc.) to affect their Responses which does not pass as a Request through Rubber Ducky.
+must always produce the same Responses when given the same sequence of Requests, not allowing any input (such as clocks, weather, etc.) to affect their Responses unless that input passes as a Request through Rubber Ducky.

 It is important to understand that Rubber Ducky (and Raft, etc.)